A Breakdown Of The Major Randy Johnson 1989 Fleer Variations And Errors

 - UER/Innings for ’85 and/’86 shown as 27 and/120, should be 27.1/and 119.2

 However, while PSA indicates the variation of the particular card on its slab, Beckett doesn’t.
-They only do so for the Glossy version of the card.
 This simplified generalization of the different variations ignores some of the rarest versions.

 All 1989 Fleer Randy Johnson variations